ut-digits/presentations/README.md

 # presentations

-Some of the presentaions will be visible as interactive webpages, some other will be available as PFD files to download.
+Some of the presentations will be visible as interactive websites, some will be available as PDF files to download.

 ## AI-teh seminars